-You’ll experience best practices for telling stories to an online audience—through social media, on the web and to a mobile audience.
+You’ll experience best practices for telling stories to an online audience —through social media, on the web, and to a mobile audience.
 You’ll learn to engage with video, digital photography, audio recordings, and data visualizations.
-You’ll have the tools and storytelling skills to produce, edit and post content 24/7.
+You’ll have the tools and storytelling skills to produce, edit, and post content 24/7.
 Upon completion of this program, participants will have the knowledge and tools necessary to apply their new skill set immediately to their profession.

 - Learn to choose the best media for telling stories on multiple digital platforms.

 - Learn to develop the narrative in your digital story and how to produce creative visual stories.

 - Learn to produce engaging content for all digital platforms.

 - Become skilled in creating quality audio for videos or audio files that engage audiences.

 - Learn to create interactive data visualizations, charts, graphs, and maps to tell stories.